Live Well Principle #1: It Starts With Your Cart

 - Nut oils

-Canned foods: Keep your pantry stocked with no-salt added and no-sugar added fruits, vegetables, soups, canned fish (light or packed in water), beans.
-Look for canned soups and compare labels to find a lower sodium soup option.
+Canned foods: Keep your pantry stocked with no-salt added and no-sugar added canned fruits, vegetables, broths, stocks, canned fish (light or packed in water) and beans.
+Look for canned soups by comparing labels and compare labels to find a lower sodium soup option.

 Frozen Foods: Frozen foods and healthy meals can be found in this section.
 Frozen fruits and vegetables are picked at the peak of ripeness and just as nutritious as fresh produce.
 Frozen foods are convenient, economical, and have a longer shelf life.
 Some guidelines for frozen meals are: Under 4 grams of saturated fat, trans-fat free, less than 500 calories, at least 5 grams of fiber, and aim for less than 500 milligrams of sodium.